 I would love to visit your students via an interactive video presentation—whether they’re back in the classroom or Zooming from home.
+Email me at melissawileybooks (at) gmail (dot) com for more info or click here to download a pdf with rates and scheduling information.

 My current offerings for kids include: